Reclamation Awards

 Jake McDonald Memorial Scholarship

-To encourage student participation in reclamation-related fields, the BC Technical and Research Committee on Reclamation has student attending to assist with the Symposia (see Student Information) and awards the Jake McDonald Memorial Scholarship, which is given to support a student (or students) in a scientific field related to reclamation.
+To encourage student participation in reclamation-related fields, the BC Technical and Research Committee on Reclamation has students attending to assist with the Symposia (see Student Information) and awards the Jake McDonald Memorial Scholarship, which is given to support a student (or students) in a scientific field related to reclamation.
 This scholarship was established in honour of Jake McDonald, former Senior Reclamation Inspector in the Ministry of Energy, Mines and Petroleum Resources.

 • Student Information